Zarautz

 Narros Palace

-This 16th century palace is located on the beach promenade opposite the church of Santa María la Real.
+This 16th-century palace is located on the beach promenade opposite the church of Santa María la Real.
 On multiple occasions, this palace was the summer residence of Queen Elizabeth II.

-Narros Palace - Zarautz
+Palace of Narros - Zarautz

 Hermitage of San Pedro Elcano